ROLE: UX LEAD / YEAR: 2020 / CLIENT: FORD

-In the UK, daily walkaround checks are required by the Driver and Vehicle Standards Agency (DVSA) in order to ensure that fleet vehicles are safe and roadworthyAn MVP of the Ford Telematics Drive app (FT Drive) was launched to help Fleet Drivers carry the required daily walkaround checks and report any vehicle issues to their Fleet Managers.
+In the UK, fleet drivers are required by the Driver and Vehicle Standards Agency (DVSA) to conduct daily walkaround checks to ensure vehicle safety and roadworthiness.
+To support this process, Ford launched an MVP of the Ford Telematics Drive (FT Drive) app, enabling drivers to complete checks and report issues to their Fleet Managers.

-Ford identified an opportunity to extend the purpose of the app and provide a service around the needs of Fleet Drivers.
-To that end, the UX and service design team was asked to develop a vision for the future of the service and help to shape its short and long-term feature roadmap.
+Recognizing an opportunity to enhance the app, Ford engaged the UX and Service Design team to develop a vision for the future of FT Drive and define its short- and long-term roadmap.

 Process: involve the team in a Service Vision and Roadmap Sprint

-• Phase 2 (Define): workshops to identify the problem(s).
+• Phase 2 (Define): Facilitate workshops to analyze findings and define key problems.

 Service Vision and Roadmap SprintService Vision and Roadmap Sprint